Beee4life/acf-city-selector/README.md

 1.5.0
 * improve adding of ajax url
+* add filter to change user cap to access settings
+* clean up files
 * make more functions to prevent 'spaghetti code'
-* clean up files

 1.4.0
 * fix broken image in readme